 Getting rid of those negative emotions will only worsen your repressed feelings.
 Instead of using your energy to avoid feeling angry or sad, accept them as they come.

 When you push away negative emotions, it is like driving a wall – it goes nowhere.
-Sooner or later, it will lead to sudden emotional release, which can be worse.
+Sooner or later, it will lead to sudden emotional release, which can worsen.

 The truth in dealing with repressed emotions is that you are the only one who can help yourself.
 Practice expressive communication with yourself whenever you are alone.
 For instance, you can stand in front of a mirror and speak to yourself.

 Imagine the person who stepped on you the other night was in front of you.
 Calmly express yourself without shouting, even when you are angry.
-Remember that it is just you, and no one is judging you.
+Remember that it is just you, and no one judges you.

 5. Bring up past unpleasant events

-It is unhealthy to live in the past, but a way to let emotions out is remembering how you acted to some unpleasant events in history.
-Now, imagine how you would have reacted if you had not been scared.
+It is unhealthy to live in the past, but a way to let emotions out is by remembering how you acted during some unpleasant events in the past.
+Imagine how you would have reacted if you had not been scared.

 Do you think you would have rejected your partner’s proposal to move in with him?
 If yes, how would you speak to him?
 Practice this with any events you can remember.
 Gradually, you will be able to act it out in real situations.

 Related Reading: Negative Experiences of the Past can Affect Your Relationship

 As you live through your daily activities, it is best to ask how you feel.
 It is one of the best ways to release any issues you might be bottling up and not know.